gtancev/gtancev.github.io/_projects/2025-01-30-digital-manufacturing.md

 ### Data Analytics

-There are several data sources that can be used for pattern recognition, including sensor data from production equipment and entries in electronic batch records.
+There are several data sets that can be used for pattern recognition, including sensor data from production equipment and entries in electronic batch records.

 <div class="gallery" data-columns="1">
     <!-- <img src="/images/projects/digital-manufacturing/requalification_assessment.png"> -->